Saltar al contenido.

 That we are living through crazy times is no big news, to find a moment of joy is challenging.
-I am sure we must learn how to stick on to the joy we find and celebrate it because it will give us the strength to keep on going.
+I am sure we must find the joy in our lives.
+We should celebrate it because it will give us strength.
+This strength will help us keep on going.
 We need to refill our resilience tank because the game is still not over.

 I wonder.
 Do we feel we have no right to be happy?
-The news, nation and worldwide, were so terrible this morning that I was surprised to feel this way when I caught myself smiling.
+The news, both nationally and worldwide, was so terrible this morning.
+I was surprised to feel this way when I caught myself smiling.
 I even felt happy for a while.
 Should I feel guilty to be happy?
 Sometimes I am bound to feel guilty when experiencing joy.

 It feels strange and sometimes makes me wonder if I am lacking empathy or, what is going on inside me.
 I can feel joy even though, I see (and I care) about people around me.
 So, I thought why I feel guilty feeling happy.
 Well, here are my thoughts….